ethanpinter/shadowCracker/README.md

-# rainbowGenerator
+# Shadow Cracker
-A python script designed to harness the power of Nvidia CUDA cores to calculate a rainbow table from a provided wordlist.
+A python script designed to automate lengthy hash generation.
+Given a wordlist and a Linux shadow file, the script checks if any computed hashes match the shadow file.